synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **selectionRotated**: [`SelectionRotatedEvent`](/docs/api/types/selectionrotatedevent/)

-Event emitted when a node is rotated
+Event emitted when a node is rotated in the diagram.

-This event fires when the user rotates a node manually or programmatically
+This event fires when the user rotates a node manually using the rotation handle or programmatically using the diagram node service.

 ***